 How do you decide where to put your time and energy, so you are making the most of your end-of-year?
 Certain items on the year-end checklist are obligatory, but it’s important not to neglect the tasks that contribute meaningfully to donor engagement and celebrate the relationships your nonprofit has formed.

 Disclaimer: The resources in this article do not constitute legal advice and are intended as educational background only.
-If you have additional questions about tax or legal filings, DonorDock encourages to ask qualified professionals for guidance on what federal and state and filings obligations apply to your nonprofit.
+If you have additional questions about tax or legal filings, ask qualified professionals for guidance on what federal and state filing obligations apply to your nonprofit.

 Each state's law may vary, but most necessitate nonprofit corporations to verify or update their basic contact information, including mailing address, names of parties responsible and registered agent.
 Organizations such as The National Council of Nonprofits offer useful links to the relevant state agencies.
 It is recommended that the requirements for the registered state of the nonprofit be reviewed.

 In addition to required filings, the IRS also requires a written donor contribution statement, which is an acknowledgment of a donor’s charitable giving.
 It’s important to make sure that your nonprofit is following IRS requirements for annual reports and communication with donors.

 The written acknowledgment required to substantiate a charitable contribution of $250 or more must contain the following information:

 In addition, a donor may claim a deduction for contributions of cash, check, or other monetary gifts only if the donor maintains certain written records.